chuanfuyap/chuanfuyap.github.io/_posts/2022-12-11-linearregression.md

     - the essential ingredient of frequentist statistics where values <0.05 implies statistical significance where **null hypothesis** is disproven and (usually) therefore an important finding.
 - **95% Confidence Interval (0.025, 0.975)**
     - The measure of confidence on the estimated _coef_.
 That is 95% of such confidence intervals in repeated experiments will contain the true value.
-    - The alternate more popular interpretation is the a more [_Bayesian interpretation_](https://youtu.be/KhAUfqhLakw?t=1332),whicht is, we are 95% sure the estimated _coef_ is between these values.
+    - The alternate more popular interpretation is the a more [_Bayesian interpretation_](https://youtu.be/KhAUfqhLakw?t=1332),which is we are 95% sure the estimated _coef_ is between these values.

 Normally, when we report our results, on top of plotting, we would **highlight the three things within the blue box**, which are _coefficient value_, _p-value_ and the _confidence interval_.